superform-xyz/superform-core/README.md

 - Create the `AMBMessage` with the information about what is going to be withdrawn and by whom.
 - Message the information about the withdrawals from the vaults using `CoreStateRegistry.sol`.
 This is done with the combination of a main AMB and a configurable number of proof AMBs for added security, a measure set via `setRequiredMessagingQuorum` in `SuperRegistry.sol`.
 - Forward remaining payment to `PayMaster.sol` to cover the costs of cross-chain transactions and relayer payments.
-- If no transaction data was provided with the transaction, but the user defined an intended token and chain to recieve assets back on, a keeper can call `updateWithdrawPayload` to update the payload with transaction data.
+- If no transaction data was provided with the transaction, but the user defined an intended token and chain to recieve assets back on, assuming both the payload and proof have arrived, a keeper can call `updateWithdrawPayload` to update the payload with transaction data.
 This can be done to reduce the chance of transaction data failure due to latency.
-- Assuming both the payload and proof have arrived, the keeper can then process the received message using `processPayload`.
+- The keeper can then process the received message using `processPayload`.
 Here the withdraw action is try-catched for errors.
 Should the action pass, the underlying obtained is bridged back to the user in the form of the desired tokens to be received.
 If the action fails, a message is sent back indicating that SuperPositions need to be re-minted for the user according to the original amounts that were burned.
 No rescue methods are implemented given the re-minting behavior on withdrawals.

 ## Off-chain Architecture